JohnsonLabJanelia/laserCalib/README.md

 conda install seaborn
 python -m pip install -U prettytable
 ```

-- we use Linux.
-- you will also need to install `ffmpeg` on your machine such that the `ffmpeg` command works from the terminal.
+We are using Linux.
+You will need to install `ffmpeg` on your machine such that the `ffmpeg` command works from the terminal.

 In laserCalib folder, install this library as a dev package
 ```
-git clone git@github.com:JohnsonLabJanelia/laserCalib.git
-git checkout mouse_rig
-conda activate lasercalib
 pip install -e  .
 ```

-### Collect datasets
+## Collect datasets
 1. Laser pointer videos